 (b) the update processes used are protected to prevent them being compromised, including development of the system update program or firmware;

 (c) the authenticity and integrity of the software updates will be protected to prevent their compromise and prevent invalid updates.

+(d) the authenticity of the source of the software updates can be proven.

 5.5.
 Requirements for evidencing that updates and the update process is safe and secure.